Skip to content

 console.log("Flow result:", result)

-Open your assistant in the Imbrace dashboard, go to Tools → Workflows, and attach the flow.
-The assistant will be able to trigger it during a conversation when appropriate.
+Open your AI agent in the Imbrace dashboard, go to Tools → Workflows, and attach the flow.
+The AI agent will be able to trigger it during a conversation when appropriate.

-Alternatively, update the assistant to reference the workflow by name:
+Alternatively, update the AI agent to reference the workflow by name:

 name: "Support Bot",